LovelyFox-code/f1-app/README.md

 - `GET /api/seasons` - Get all seasons from 2005 to present
 - `GET /api/seasons/:season` - Get details for a specific season
 - `GET /api/seasons/:season/races` - Get all races for a season
-- `GET /api/seasons/:season/drivers` - Get all drivers for a season
-- `GET /api/seasons/:season/constructors` - Get all constructors for a season

 ## Development